Back to ProjectsPreservation

 The Challenge

-• Multiple areas of complete plaster collapse
+• Multiple areas of complete plaster collapse; extensive holes throughout.

 Our Approach